 The big news here is Open Connectors.
 SAP now has more than 150 connectors to non-SAP solutions, including CRM, content and payment management systems and so on.
 These often sit outside SAP but are frequently used applications.
 With Open Connectors integration to these other systems is made much easier.

-Also new in integration is the SAP Cloud Platform Extension Factory which allows you to create high quality cloud applications and is pitched as the next evolution for extensions.
+Also new in integration is the SAP Business Technology Platform which allows you to create high quality cloud applications and is pitched as the next evolution for extensions.
 If you want to create real cloud extension applications, you’ll need different skills and knowledge to that of a current ABAP or Fiori developer.
-With SAP Cloud Platform Extension Factory, SAP has created a framework which helps developers get started and create applications.
+With SAP Business Technology Platform Extension Factory, SAP has created a framework which helps developers get started and create applications.

 More technical platform innovations to note ….